 Chronology of the Port Price Escalation

-The cost adjustments hit the agricultural supply chain in rapid stages over the winter season.
+The cost adjustments hit the agricultural supply chain in rapid stages over the winter season, driven directly by severe domestic fuel volatility.

 1 May 2026: The Fuel Neutrality Charge officially came into action, charging a baseline fee of R52 per container.

-14 May 2026: As local coastal diesel reached R30.30 per litre, Transnet triggered a higher threshold tier within its operational cost matrix.
+14 May 2026: As local coastal diesel reached R30.30 per litre, Transnet announced the activation of a higher threshold tier within its operational cost matrix.

 1 June 2026: The escalated fee of R78 per container took effect for all vessels berthing at national ports.

 15 June 2026: Major shipping lines modified their tariff frameworks.
-Maersk implemented higher Port Additional Export and Port Additional Import charges on non-regulated trade lanes to match the R78 terminal fee.
+Maersk implemented higher Port Additional Export and Port Additional Import charges on non-regulated trade lanes, effectively raising their local terminal dues by 50 percent to match the R78 terminal fee.

-15 July 2026: The higher container surcharges will officially expand to include regulated global trade lanes, such as United States routes, following the completion of mandatory legal notice periods.
+15 July 2026: The higher container surcharges will officially expand to include regulated global trade lanes, such as United States routes, as well as export shipments originating from Brazil and South Korea, following the completion of mandatory legal notice periods.

 Agricultural Input Pressures Mount